 More recently, Lois has been seized by a new passion, leading her down an entirely new path.
 "With so many conflicting agendas competing for our time, with so much depressing news reaching our eyes and ears, I wanted to write feel-good stories to inspire and uplift us all."

-Stern has realized her goal beyond her expectations with the publication of seven Tales2Inspire books… and counting.
+Stern has realized her goal beyond her expectations with the publication of ten Tales2Inspire books… and counting.

 Although Lois has written several of the stories within each anthology collection, most of them come from the winners of the annual Tales2Inspire contest.
-As an added bonus, each book contains original full color photographs as well as wonderfully uplifting, non-fiction stories.
+As an added bonus, each book contains original photographs from each author as well as wonderfully uplifting, non-fiction stories.

 Tales2Inspire–Beyond Coincidence, The Emerald Collection